Kyan Valencik's DIMACS REU Webpage

 Week 1

 After settling into the program, I met with Professor Woodward and my other mentors to discuss our project goals.
 I was most interested to learn that our work has implications to the subject of mirror symmetry, a conjectural relationship between string theory and algebraic geometry.
 After the first meeting, I met with Dennis and Yiyang to discuss more about mirror symmetry (and learn it was way beyond my depths).
 I met with Dennis and Yiyang again the next day to unpack definitions 1.5 and 1.6 of the Coates paper (hereby called MMLP24) to better understand the theory behind laurent polynomial mutations.
 I began developing a Sage program which would allow me to mutate the potential function and graph its mutations as convex polytopes.
 On friday, I presented my program to our entire team and shared my idea of extending known mutations of the \(\mathbb{P}^2\) potential to \(\mathbb{P}^3\).
 Yiyang, Dennis, and I explored this further but were not able to generalize more mutations.
 However, in the process we came up with a lot of ideas that will help us understand the mutation graph once we have more data.
-It's been a long and productive week, but it's safe to say I've fallen in love with the research process!
+It's been a long and productive week, but I enjoyed every part of it!

 References & Links